 The annual diversity music festival Concert of Colors is back in Detroit for another year July 10-18, 2019 – and even includes a special event in Dearborn on July 11.

 The free fest will not only feature music, but also dance numbers, poetry readings and films.
 With more than 30 artists, there’s no shortage of performing arts and cultural experiences to enjoy!

-Kick it off on July 11 at Third Man Records with jazz and rock concerts in the evening and on July 12, head to the Arab American National Museum in Dearborn for a “Forum on Community, Culture & Race: State Violence, Trauma and Healing through Art” happening at 6:30 p.m.
+Kick it off on July 10 at the Max M. & Marjorie S. Fisher Music Center with concerts and dance performances in the evening and on July 11, head to the Arab American National Museum in Dearborn for a “Forum on Community, Culture & Race: The Power of Owning Our Voices” happening at 6:30 p.m.